Mattlister/FilmDBMain/README.md

 * CSS - All CSS code was produced by Matthew Lister originally typed to add styling to the HTML page.
 This included Font styling, image sizing and colour choices

-### How I’d like the website to be perceived:

-* This website would be an easy to use site to help users search for Movies and TV and to share site what they love or hate about their choices.

-* They have a keen interest in the silver screen and it's smaller counterpart and this site will help them to share their interests and broaden their knowledge.

-* A nice clean UX multi page designed site.
-Choose your option and start your journey.
-Show others what you love and help to share that with them.

 ### Issues and setbacks whilst building the site and time taken (that should be my nickname)